What are the best short term investments?

 If you’re looking for an extremely safe short term investment option, it’s hard to beat CDs.
 They have known returns, are backed by the FDIC, and usually have slightly higher returns than savings accounts.

 Most banks offer 1-month, 3-month, 6-month, and 12-month CDs, with the longer-term options sometimes coming with marginally higher rates, depending on how interest rates are expected to change.
 Keep in mind that CD returns fluctuate with interest rates.
-In a high-rate environment like we’re in now, CDs are one of the best ways to invest money short term.
+Since rates are still decent on CDs right now, I still consider them one of the best ways to invest money short term.

 Important: Some CDs come with penalties if you need to take your money out before the maturity date.
 If you know for sure you won’t need your money before the maturity date, that’s fine, otherwise, look for no-penalty CDs at a trusted financial institution like CIT Bank.